-So The Great British Bake Off is over for another year, it always flies by so fast.
-I decided to make the Raspberry Mille Feuille, which was the technical challenge from the final episode for a couple of reasons.
-One of them being my boyfriend requested it, and the second being that I thought it looked really delicious and pretty.
+I decided to make Raspberry Mille Feuille after it was a technical challenge from The Great British Bake Off.
+My boyfriend also higly requested it, and I thought it looked really delicious and pretty.
 I followed the same Paul Hollywood recipe that the bakers used to make the Raspberry Mille Feuille.

 I started by kneading white fondant until it was soft and pliable, to stop it from sticking I used icing sugar to dust the work surface.